1/31/2025

 Analyst, SEB

 Okay.
-Okay.
 Thank you very much.
 And then maybe, I mean, just to the extent that you can comment on pricing, I mean, we've had an environment, a market now with low operating rates, yet prices have held up reasonably well.
-How do you see that dynamic develop in the year that has just started?
+How do you see that dynamic developed in the year that has just started?
 And I'm thinking about, I guess, both board and paper, within board and paper.

 speaker